 I know it’s possible to be refreshed by someone who is kind and positive.
 Perhaps they’re not even a believer but their personality and attitude toward life are contagious.
 But, when I need more than a pep-talk and someone to speak God’s words into my life for perspective and strength, I won’t get it from them.
 Without Christ, there is no foundation to their strength.
 Their encouragement has no substance even though their personal fortitude is admirable.

-Make me more like my list.
-In Jesus name, Amen
+Make me more like the ones on my list, Jesus.
+Amen